 Since the Canadian market is technologically advanced and solvable, it is no surprise that the online competition is fierce.
-Given the market size advantage of American companies, the Canadian e-commerce is dominated by US platforms operating through multiple segments, especially Amazon, who is by far the largest e-commerce player in Canada.
+Given the market size advantage of American companies, Canadian e-commerce is dominated by US platforms operating through multiple segments, especially Amazon, which is by far the largest e-commerce player in Canada.

 However, some traditional brick-and-mortar department stores, like Canadian Tire and Hudson’s Bay are still able to take a small share of the market.
 Some innovative new entrants, such as Etsy, also have been able to develop new segments for themselves in Canada and globally.

-List of top Canadian e-commerce platforms with estimated traffic
+List of top 10 Canadian e-commerce platforms with estimated traffic

-To give you more perspective of the state of the market competition in the Canadian e-commerce landscape, here are the current top 10 leaders of e-commerce platforms in Canada in 2018 and their estimated monthly traffic from SimilarWeb, as of November 2018.
+To give you more perspective of the state of the market competition in the Canadian e-commerce landscape, here are the current top 10 leaders of e-commerce platforms in Canada in 2020 and their estimated monthly traffic from SimilarWeb, as of April 2020.